Deep-ii/Anomaly_Detection-On-ShanghaiTech-University/README.md

 - Detection is **prompt-dependent** — behaviors not described in prompts will not be flagged
 - No explicit **temporal modeling** — analysis is frame-by-frame, not sequential
-- CLIP was not trained specifically for surveillance — performance varies with lighting and camera angle
+- CLIP was not trained specifically for surveillance — performance varies with lighting/camera angle
 - Performance depends on **YOLO detection quality** (missed detections = missed anomalies)

 ---